deis/deis/docs/installing_deis/aws.rst

     $ export DEIS_NUM_INSTANCES=5

 Note that for scheduling to work properly, clusters must consist of at least 3 nodes and always have an odd number of members.
-For more information, see `optimal etcd cluster size`_.
+For more information, see `etcd disaster recovery`_.

 Deis clusters of less than 3 nodes are unsupported.